 A number of ancient works of art were retained in Lebanon rather than being sold to foreign collectors or moved to France, but only in 1942 a proper museum was inaugurated in order to display them to the public.

 In 1946 Lebanon became an independent state.
 Unfortunately it has experienced many internal and external conflicts including a civil war which began in 1975 and through various phases lasted until 1990.

-Beirut: Riviera Beach at Corniche Manara from my hotel room (see some postcards from today's Beirut)
+Beirut: Riviera Beach at Corniche Manara (see some postcards from today's Beirut)